Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Acknowledgements

-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting C. Ruhdorfer and V. Oei.
-A. Penzkofer was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2075 – 390740016.
+We thank the anonymous reviewers for their feedback, especially for suggesting to additionally compare to ROTATE and for suggesting to extend our discussion on UPD and convention selection.
+The authors also thank the International Max Planck Research School for Intelligent Systems (IMPRS- IS) for supporting C. Ruhdorfer and V. Oei.